 Birmingham's Planning Districts, due in part to the era in which the city was built, closely reflect the structure of a 1920's neighborhood unit.
 Figure 7 illustrates that typical neighborhood unit structure, which is reflected in the Future Land Use Map.
 The neighborhood unit consists mostly of District Fabric, whether mixed-use or residential.
-Districts typically contain recreational space, civic institutions, and a small commercial area, which are all destinations for district residents.
+Fabric describes the typical condition of an area.
+For residential neighborhoods, this generally consists of houses of a similar scale arranged in blocks and facing onto small, residential streets, which have street trees and sidewalks.
+Fabric may differ in residential neighborhoods by the way streets are laid out - straight or curved - and the average size of homes and residential properties.
+Similarly, mixed-use areas have a consistent type of mixed-use fabric.
+Mixed-use fabric generally consists of multi-story buildings with commercial ground floor uses, arranged on rectangular blocks and located close to sidewalks, along streets that accommodate significant pedestrian and vehicle traffic and often have wide sidewalks and striped and metered parking.
+Planning Districts also typically contain recreational space, civic institutions, and a small commercial area, which are all destinations for district residents.
 Most of Birmingham's Planning Districts include these elements, Barnum and Pierce most closely resembling the diagram.